HU Travellers Meeting Victoria 2013

 Departing or Returning?

-If you're planning an expedition, why not make the Horizons Unlimited meeting your official start point?
+If you're planning an expedition in 2013, why not make the Horizons Unlimited meeting your official start point?
 Or maybe you're nearing the completion of a journey and would like a very public welcome home?
 Of course you might just be passing through and fancy marking a key stage of your travels?

 We'd love to make you a big part of the meeting, so feel free to get in touch and tell us your plans.